buchanan-edwards/azure-client-credentials/README.md

 AzureClientCredentials(tenant, clientId, clientSecret)
 ```

 Creates a new `AzureClientCredentials` instance for the specified `tenant`.
-The `clientId` and the `clientSecret` must be for an AAD application that has access rights to the resource specified as the first parameter to the `getAccessToken()` method.
+The `clientId` and the `clientSecret` must be for an AAD application that has access rights to the resource specified as the parameter to the `getAccessToken()` method.

 ### getAccessToken()